kubeshop/testkube/docs/docs/concepts/secrets.md

 # Secret Variables

-Testkube now offers many ways to pass secrets to the test and to the executors, here are following types:
+Testkube now offers many ways to pass secrets to the test and to the executors.
+Here are following types:

 ## Secret Variables